Porsche Boxster and Cayman (987): Cayman 987.1 Specifications

 The Cayman S' performances equalled the performance of Porsche's flagship models at the time.
-Rally racing driver Walter Röhrl lapped the Nürburgring Nordschleife track in a Cayman S equipped with optional 19" wheels, PCCB, and PASM in a time of 8 minutes, 11 seconds.
+Rally driver Walter Röhrl lapped the Nürburgring Nordschleife track in a Cayman S equipped with optional 19" wheels, PCCB, and PASM in a time of 8 minutes, 11 seconds.
 The time for a standard Cayman S, as published by the manufacturer, was 8 minutes, 20 seconds.
 In contrast, Röhrl recorded 8 minutes, 15 seconds in a 911 Carrera.

 A Cayman prepared and run by private team of Jürgen and Uwe Alzen finished fourth overall (of 220 entrants) in the 2007 Nürburgring 24 Hour race, ahead of two flagship Porsche 997 GT3 RSR's, a 997 GT3 Cup, and a 996 GT3 Cup.
 Another two privateer Caymans, entered by CSR and MSpeed, finished 22nd and 117th overall, respectively.
 Porsche disclaims support for the Cayman teams, while supporting some or all of the 997 teams.

-Starting with the 2009 model, a limited slip differential was available as an option.
+Starting with the 2009 model, a limited-slip differential was available as an option.
 The base Cayman received an engine upgrade to 2.9 L (198 kW), and the Cayman S a 3.4 L (229 kW).
 The factory tuned 2008 Cayman S Sport with its special exhaust system produces 236 kW from its 3.4 L engine.

 Cayman 987.2

 A revised version of the Porsche Cayman 987 was introduced on 21 February 2009, with a totally new engine (MA1.20/MA1.21).
 The standard Cayman engine's displacement was increased from 2.7 L to 2.9 L, giving a 15 kW increase to 198 kW, while the Cayman S gained direct injection and a 19 kW increase to 239 kW.
 The new engines no longer had the Intermediate Shaft, which proved to be a weak link in pre-2009 engines.
 Both the Cayman and Cayman S maintained a 7 kW power advantage over their roadster sibling, the Boxster.
 The design for the front bumper was also kept distinct for the two models.
 The front signal lamps are designed differently: while both use LED signal lamps, the Cayman's are arranged like the face of dice while the Boxster has a horizontal row of 4 LEDs.
-The Porsche Tiptronic S automatic gearbox was replaced by the 7-speed PDK dual clutch transmission for the new model.
+The Porsche Tiptronic S automatic gearbox was replaced by the 7-speed PDK dual-clutch transmission for the new model.

-Also a limited slip differential is now a factory option.
+Also a limited-slip differential is now a factory option.
+The Cayman R was introduced in 2011 as the pinnacle of the 987.2 generation with a reduced weight, increased power, improved aerodynamics and handling.